lsst/LDM-PMT/index.rst

 * plan all 6 months

-  - detailed plan, resource loaded, non-LOE
+  - detailed plan for all non-LOE work, resource loaded

   - (describe spreadsheet here)